What is Stud Welding?

 Common Materials for Stud Welding

-Stud welding can be applied to a wide range of metals, including:
+Manufacturers apply stud welding to a wide range of metals, including:

 • Low-carbon steel and alloy steel – Widely used in construction and machinery.